- 4-in-1 screwdriver

 - Wire nuts

 Is your bathroom dimly lit?
 Do you have a hallway that could use more light?
-Here's how to add a wall-mounted light directly above a light switch.
+Here's how to install a wall-mounted light directly above a light switch.

 This project requires an understanding of how a switch is wired and a few basic tools.
 You'll need a noncontact voltage detector, a wire-stripping tool, a screwdriver and a drywall saw.
 Then, with our instructions and a few hours' work, you'll be able to add a sconce to any room that has an appropriate switch.